USA Rare Earth Acquires U.S. Rare Earth Permanent Magnet Manufacturing Capability

 About USA Rare Earth, LLC

-USA Rare Earth, LLC has an option to earn up to an 80% interest in the Round Top Heavy Rare Earth and Critical Minerals Project located in Hudspeth County, West Texas from Texas Mineral Resources Corp.
-(TMRC: OTCQB).
-Round Top hosts a wide range of critical heavy rare earth elements, high-tech metals, including lithium, uranium and beryllium, and, based on the Preliminary Economic Assessment (effective date July 1, 2019) is projected to be among the lowest-cost rare earth projects in the world.
-The Round Top Deposit hosts 16 of the 17 rare earth elements, plus other high-value tech minerals (including lithium) and is well located to serve the US internal demand.
+USA Rare Earth, LLC has an option to earn up to an 80% interest in the Round Top rare earth and technical metals industrial minerals project located in Hudspeth County, Texas.
+Round Top hosts a large range of critical heavy rare earth elements, high-tech metals, including lithium, uranium and beryllium, and is among the lowest-cost rare earth projects in the world.
+The Round Top Deposit hosts 15 of the 17 rare earth elements, plus other high-value tech minerals (including lithium) and is well located to serve the US internal demand.
 In excess of 60% of materials at Round Top will be used directly in green or renewable energy technologies.
 Round Top contains 13 of the 35 minerals deemed “critical” by the Department of the Interior and contains critical elements required by the United States, both for national defense and industry.
 For more information about USA Rare Earth, visit www.usarareearth.com

 Company Contact: